davidbau/dissect/README.md

 ## Dissecting Units in Classifiers and Generators

-Network dissection compares individual network units to the predictions of a semantic segmentation network that has been trained to label pixels with a broad set of object, part, materrial and color classes.
-This technique gives us a standard and scalable way to identify any units within the networks we analyze that match those same semantic classes.
+Network dissection compares individual network units to the predictions of a semantic segmentation network that can label pixels with a broad set of object, part, material, and color classes.
+This technique gives us a standard and scalable way to identify any units within the networks that match those same semantic classes.

 It works both in classification settings where the image is the input, and in generative settings where the image is the output.